deep-thought-labs/drive-docs/content/drive/services/environment/blockchain-nodes.md

 ---
-title: "Environment Variables"
+title: "Environment Variables: Blockchain Nodes"
 ---

-# Environment Variables
+# Environment Variables: Blockchain Nodes

 Complete reference for all environment variables that can be configured in `docker-compose.yml` files for blockchain node services.